Farama-Foundation/Gymnasium/docs/introduction/basic_usage.md

 Gymnasium is a project that provides an API (application programming interface) for all single agent reinforcement learning environments with implementations of common environments: cartpole, pendulum, mountain-car, mujoco, atari, and more.
 This page will outline the basics of how to use Gymnasium including its four key functions: :meth:`make`, :meth:`Env.reset`, :meth:`Env.step` and :meth:`Env.render`.

 At the core of Gymnasium is :class:`Env`, a high-level python class representing a markov decision process (MDP) from reinforcement learning theory (note: this is not a perfect reconstruction, missing several components of MDPs).
-The class provides users the ability generate an initial state, transition (update) the state with actions and the visualise the environment.
+The class provides users the ability generate an initial state, transition / move to new states given an action and the visualise the environment.
 Alongside :class:`Env`, :class:`Wrapper` are provided to help augment / modify the environment, in particular, the agent observations, rewards and actions taken.
 ```

 ## Initializing Environments